couturecraigj/no_censor_desktop/README.md

 # no_censor_desktop

-This is a potential way of controlling personal information
+**_THIS IS A WORK IN PROGRESS_**

+## Purpose

+I think it is about time that somebody think of a way to keep my information out of the big bad corporations hands.